Pooches with paunches

 Many well-meaning owners try to compensate for not spending enough time with their pets by feeding them treats, which are often high in fat.
 Unfortunately, this is the last thing a house-bound dog needs, as the cooped-up pooches are not able to burn all of the calories they are gobbling.
 Just as when we eat too much, this excess is converted to ‘puppy (or doggy) fat’, and the poor animal suffers accordingly.

-The study confirmed that overweight or obese dogs have a greater risk of suffering from dental disease, ruptured cruciate ligaments (often leading to osteoarthritis), diabetes mellitus, urinary tract disease, Cushings Disease (hyperadrenocorticism), an underactive thyroid gland, pancreatitis and certain types of cancer.
+The study confirmed that overweight or obese dogs have dental disease, ruptured cruciate ligaments (often leading to osteoarthritis), diabetes mellitus, urinary tract disease, Cushings Disease (hyperadrenocorticism), an underactive thyroid gland, pancreatitis and certain types of cancer.
 They also have a shorter life expectancy than dogs in the healthy weight range.

 What can we do to prevent this?
 Think of the lessons learned from the reality TV show The Biggest Loser.
 We need to reduce the calorie intake, feed them the right foods and increase the activity level to burn those calories!